krasserm/super-resolution/README.md

 ### EDSR + SRGAN

 **Support for custom [SRGAN training](#perceptual-loss-srgan) is still work in progress.
-If you'd like to see an implementation  of the original SRGAN (as described in the paper) for Tensorflow 2.0, please go to [example-srgan.ipynb](https://github.com/krasserm/super-resolution/blob/wip-tf2/example-srgan.ipynb) on branch [wip-tf2](https://github.com/krasserm/super-resolution/tree/wip-tf2).** Pre-trained models are available too.
+If you'd like to see an implementation  of the original SRGAN (as described in the paper) for Tensorflow 2.0, please go to [example-srgan.ipynb](https://github.com/krasserm/super-resolution/blob/master/example-srgan.ipynb) on [master](https://github.com/krasserm/super-resolution).** Pre-trained models are available too.

 One problem with pixel-wise loss functions is that they fail to recover high-frequency details.
 Super-resolution results are typically overly smooth with lower perceptual quality, especially at scale x4.
 A perceptual loss as described in the